 “From a biblical perspective, I believe that God has given us the mandate to look after our world.
 In Genesis he gives us lordship over it, and I believe he wants us to look after the planet and I think the current government both in state and federal level haven’t done a good enough job in protecting our environment, the creation that God has given us.”

-Justin was shocked to discover there was no mention of climate change in the state Liberal Party’s policy on the environment.
+Howard was shocked to discover there was no mention of climate change in the state Liberal Party’s policy on the environment.

 “The Bible is clear that the widows, the aliens or foreigners and the poor, they are the people that we need to be looking after.”

-While Justin voted both Liberal and Labor in the last federal election in 2016 (Liberal in the House of Representatives and Labor in the Senate) he is considering voting Labor in both houses the upcoming federal election because of the party’s more progressive policies on climate change and immigration policy.
+While Howard voted both Liberal and Labor in the last federal election in 2016 (Liberal in the House of Representatives and Labor in the Senate) he is considering voting Labor in both houses the upcoming federal election because of the party’s more progressive policies on climate change and immigration policy.